-All effectiveness analyses will be based on the MITT population.
-Safety analysis will be performed based on the safety population set.
+Intention-to-treat is the primary population for all performance analyses.
+The primary performance outcome will also be analysed with the PP population.
+Safety analysis is performed based on the safety population set.

 The disposition of subjects will be presented in tables and/or figures as appropriate.
 The number of screened, treated, completed, and withdrawn subjects will be presented, as well as number of subjects in each analysis population set.